 The general Resource Fee varies for classes.
 This reflects the variations in the cost of texts, excursions or activities.
 As with Tuition Fees, resource fees cover a service that the school provides and will not be refunded.

 The Year 5 Camp and Year 6 major excursion to Canberra is itemised and appears on the Term 1 statement.
 This excursion needs to be finalised by the end of Term 2 unless a payment plan is in place.

-A non-refundable enrolment fee of $100 is to be paid when applying for enrolment at St Patrick’s.
+An enrolment fee of $100 is to be paid when applying for enrolment at St Patrick’s.
 The enrolment fee covers all administrative work involved in processing the application.
-The enrolment fee will be deducted from the Term 1 tuition fees the following year.
+The enrolment fee will be refunded if enrolment can not be provided by the school.

 To assist families with limited financial resources, St Patrick’s offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
 This rate is 50% of the diocesan tuition fee full rate for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.